vicjohnson1213/Ideas/README.md

 ### Websites

 - Responsive portfolio to replace my current non-responsive one.
+    - Incorporate blog/tutorials pages to share stuff I've learned that may benefit others.

 - Weighted percentage calculator allowing for a variable number of inputs at different weights and values.
     - *In Progress* https://github.com/vicjohnson1213/Weighted-Percentage-Calculator